 - A maximum of twelve credits in internships may be taken.
 Each separate internship must have goals and objectives different from the prior ones taken for credit. - 8.
 Internships are graded S/U (see: Grading System). - Students in internships which cannot be completed in one term, will be given a grade of incomplete at the end of that term and automatically registered in no more than one additional extension term.
 The extension term may incur additional charges. - For the following internship courses, the maximum deadline the instructor can assign for resolution of the I or IN grade is one year from the end of the course: ADST 481, ADST 491, CHMN 481, EDUC 886, EDUC 887, EDUC 888, EDUC 889. - 11.
 This policy identifies minimum college-wide requirements.
 Departments may choose to supplement this with additional requirements. - 12.
-Graduate students must submit a completed and signed Contract for Academic Internship to their student success advisor for approval no later than the final day of the preceding semester.
-The form is available through the Office of Student Success and Retention.
+In some cases, a Contract for Academic Internship may be required as part of an internship course.
+When required, the form and process will be available through the instructor.